prulloac/prulloac/README.md

 - Java with Spring and Apache Beam for daily working hours
 - GCP wilderness
 - Jenkins and GitHub Actions for CI/CD
-- Node, Ruby and Go for personal small projects
+- TS and Go for personal small projects
 - Devcontainers and Docker for ready-to-go dev environments

 #### GitHub Stats